Ola-raji/Abdullahi-Raji.-/README.md

 # Hi, I'm Abdul!

-I am a curious **Financial Professional** and **Data Enthusiast** with an enduring interest in leveraging data to drive strategic financial decisions.
+I am a curious **Financial Professional** and **Data Enthusiast** with an enduring interest in leveraging data in facilitating process improvement and in driving strategic decisions.

 ---